 ⎆ Designing Storage Systems for Your DIY Tools

 The types of hand and power tools that you require really depend on what sort of jobs you will be undertaking in your home workshop.
-For any new equipment that you may be buying, it is worth checking out tool reviews from Woodworking Fuel.
+For any new equipment that you may be buying, it is worth checking out tool reviews from woodworking fuel.
 There are various stand-alone tools that may be worth investing in including drill press, table saw, belt sander, vice, and grinder.
 Therefore it is important to shop around to ensure that you can get the tools you need to get your home improvement tasks done at the best possible price.
 For instance, if you decide that you need a polishing wheel grinder then comparing a few different options online first is strongly recommended.
 Once you have your workshop set up, you will probably continually add to it over time and want to consider space for growth too.

 ⎆ Electrical Outlet Locations

 You will want to make sure that your electrical outlets are located well so you can reduce the need for extension cords wherever possible.
 Consider all of the different requirements you have for power including tool operating, lighting, heaters, radios, and computers.
 It is much better to have too many outlets rather than risk not having enough.
 You may need the help of an electrician if you require more.

 Garages tend to be fairly dimly lit places which are why task lighting is so important.
 As well as your overhead lighting, you will probably also want an adjustable work lamp when you are completing intricate tasks.
 But for the main source of lighting, overhead fluorescent lights tend to be a good option as they are both bright and economical.